aleedurrani/TimeComplexity/ReadMe.md

   - `isPunctuation()`
   - `isVowel()`
   - `isSentence()`
-- The `main()` function orchestrates the execution of all counting operations and measures the total execution time.
+- The `unoptimizedHandler()` function orchestrates the execution of all counting operations and measures the total execution time.

 ### Performance Analysis
 Based on the output provided: